Galang Hendra Pratama

-Galang Hendra Pratama (born in Yogyakarta, 10 March 1999) is an Indonesian motorcycle rider competing in Supersport World Championship.
+Galang Hendra Pratama (born 10 March 1999) is an Indonesian motorcycle rider competing in Supersport World 300 Championship.
 He is the first Indonesian rider to win a motorcycle race on world championship level.

 Career

 Early career

-Pratama started racing at 7 year old in local mini moto championships and motocross.
+Pratama started racing at 7-year-old in local mini moto championships and motocross.
 He then switched to road race in early 2010.
 His achievements on these levels were good, as he won 2013 Motoprix in the beginner class, Yamaha Cup Race round 1 & 2, and Asean Cup Race runner up in MT class.
 The following year saw him reach runner-up in Indonesian Racing Series (IRS) Underbone 110cc and 3rd in 125cc class.
 Pratama scored a total of 3 wins in the same classes in 2014 with 2 wins in 125cc class and once in 110cc class.
 He also competed in Yamaha Sunday Race and finished 9th overall in R25 Pro class.

 Pratama participated in 2016 Pekan Olahraga Nasional, representing Special Region of Yogyakarta in Motorcycle Racing.
 He and Rheza Danica Ahrens earned gold in team 125cc Underbone A Class.

 Asia Road Racing Championship

 Pratama was recruited by Yamaha Racing Indonesia to compete in Asia Road Racing Championship AP250 class in 2015, aboard a Yamaha YZF-R25.
 In his maiden season he finished top 10 in the standings, or 9th to be exact.
 For the following year, the Yogyakarta-born rider earned 2 podiums (2nd in race 2 Thailand 2nd round at Chang International Circuit, and 3rd in 5th round at Buddh International Circuit).
 He ranked 5th at the end of season.

-2017 saw Galang's first win in the AP250 class at round 5 at Madras in race 2.
+2017 saw Pratama's first win in the AP250 class at round 5 at Madras in race 2.
 Previously, he finished 3rd in the first race.
 His victory ended Honda's winning streak at 9.
 In the overall standings, Pratama ranked 6th.

 Pratama was called up to race in 2018 as a replacement of fellow Indonesian Muhammad Faerozi who was out due to an injury.
 He raced the final round of the season, ranked 8th in the first race and 9th in the second race.